Cajemé: Biography

+Cajemé was born José María Bonifacio Leyba Perez on May 14, 1835, in Hermosillo, Sonora.
+His birthdate is often given as 1837, contrary to his birth and baptismal record, due to an initial error by his biographer Ramón Corral.
+Cajemé's father, Fernando Leiva, was born in Hermosillo in 1798 and his mother, Juana Maria Peres, was born in Potam, Sonora.

 California Gold Rush

-At the age of 14, José accompanied his father Fernando, and many other Yaqui people from Sonora, during the 1849 "Gold Rush" to Upper California.
-José and his father returned to Sonora about two years later.
-José seems to have learned English at that time, as well as having his first experience in defending himself against armed conflict (Corral, 1959 [1900]).
-In spite of statements to the contrary, his father Fernando evidently did well in the gold fields, as José was enrolled in an exclusive private school, the only school at the time in Guaymas, and one of only 20 schools in the State of Sonora in the 1850s (Molina, 1983).
+At the age of 14, Cajemé accompanied his father, Fernando, and many other Yaqui people from Sonora, during the 1849 Gold Rush to Upper California.
+Cajemé and his father returned to Sonora about two years later.
+Cajemé seems to have learned English at that time, as well as having his first experience in defending himself against armed conflict.
+In spite of statements to the contrary, his father Fernando evidently did well in the gold fields, as his son was enrolled in an exclusive private school, the only school at the time in Guaymas, and one of only 20 schools in the State of Sonora in the 1850s.
 This was the Colegio Sonora operated by Cayetano Navarro, Prefect of Guaymas.
-José subsequently learned to read and write Spanish.
-Corral correctly states that Cajemé was 16 to 18 years of age during his time attending school, supporting the actual 1835 year of his birth (Corral, 1959 [1900]).
+Cajemé subsequently learned to read and write Spanish.
+Corral correctly states that Cajemé was 16 to 18 years of age during his time attending school, supporting the actual 1835 year of his birth.